Goldrathlab/Spatial-TRM-paper/README.md

 ## Setup

 This repository contains a `devcontainer` to allow to run the scripts in a reproducible manner.
-Please see the [documentation](https://code.visualstudio.com/docs/devcontainers/containers) for further informatino on how to use devcontainers.
+Please see the [documentation](https://code.visualstudio.com/docs/devcontainers/containers) for further information on how to use devcontainers.

 ## Download